turingschool/front-end-curriculum/projects/module-1/slapjack.md

 This workflow is not required, but may help you meet the overall requirements of the project.

-1. Plan out the HTML layout (colors and fonts do not need to match, but overall layout should closely match the demo video)
+1. Plan out the HTML layout (colors and fonts do not need to match, but overall layout should closely match the demo video).
+It might be helpful to sketch out a [wireframe](https://careerfoundry.com/en/blog/ux-design/what-is-a-wireframe-guide/) to help you with your layout.
 2. Create the Player class
 3. Create the Game class
 4. Make game fully playable without the DOM (manually invoking instances of Game, Players, and running methods, etc, from your console) to force yourself to think data-model-first